-This newly viral challenge is encouraging people to merely take a walk outside and pick up any litter that they come across.
+This newly viral challenge is encouraging people to take a walk outside and pick up any litter that they come across.
 The Trashtag Challenge is being taken up by people across social media, and some of the before and after pictures are incredible – it’s amazing how simply picking up litter can transform a landscape.

 This social media movement is one of the best so far and I hope that the hype around it is not just temporary – which tends to be the case for most social media trends.
-However, in order to reduce the amount of litter that we produce we need to go one step further than this campaign and reduce how much single-use plastic we use.
+However, in order to reduce the amount of litter that we produce, we need to go one step further than this campaign and reduce how much single-use plastic we use.

-Every day the UK uses 38.5 million plastic bottles, and only half of these are recycled.
+Every day the UK uses 38.5 million plastic bottles, but only half of these are recycled.
 In addition to this, an estimated 8 million tonnes of plastic from land enters the ocean every year.
-This threatens marine life and wider ecosystems and so needs to stop.
+This threatens marine life and wider ecosystems, and needs to stop.
 We are already seeing steps towards this with food and drink establishments beginning to offer straws made of paper rather than plastic.
-Paper bottles do not currently exist, nor do I think they ever will, but at there’s definitely no shortage of reusable water bottles out there.
+Paper bottles do not currently exist, nor do I think they ever will, but there’s definitely no shortage of reusable water bottles out there.
 If everyone were to use one of these, then perhaps we’d be able to prevent the need for a clean-up in the first place and our marine life would be healthy and thriving.